 We compute EOFs of the station rainfall observations and the ensemble mean GCM precipitation, as well as S/N EOFs of the GCM precipitation.
-The spatial patterns and time series of the first four S/N EOFs, as well as their correlation with observed SST anomalies and Hulme precipitation, are shown in Figs. 1-4, respectively; Figs. 1 and 3 show the S/N EOFs related to Guinea Coast and Sahel rainfall, respectively, and include the corresponding station rainfall EOF and time series, as well as the spatial patterns of related ensemble mean EOFs.
+The spatial patterns and time series of the first four a.
+Comparison with station rainfall EOFs

+S/N EOFs, as well as their correlation with observed SST anomalies and Hulme precipitation, are shown in Figs.1-4, respectively; Figs. 1 and 3, show the S/N EOFs related to Guinea coast and Sahel rainfall, respectively, and include the corresponding station rainfall EOF and time-series, as well as the spatial patterns of related ensemble mean EOFs.